-SharePoint 2013 enterprise edition offers Excel Services service application that enables browser-based rendering of Excel workbooks.
-Not just for rendering, but its primary used in business intelligence scenarios for its excel calculation & analysis capabilities, ability to query external data sources, etc. Lets walk-through the steps of configuring Excel Services to SharePoint Server 2013 farm.
+SharePoint 2013 enterprise edition offers Excel Services service application that enables the browser-based rendering of Excel workbooks.
+Not just for rendering, but it’s primarily used in business intelligence scenarios for its excel calculation & analysis capabilities, ability to query external data sources, etc. Let’s walk through the steps of configuring Excel Services to SharePoint Server 2013 farm.

 Here are the steps in high-level to configure Excel Services